 Tamar Rosenberg is a partner in the Tax, Employee Benefits, and Trust & Estates Practice Group in the firm's New York office.
 She is leader of the firm’s Nonprofit Sector Team.

 Areas of Practice

 Tamar’s practice is focused exclusively on nonprofit and tax-exempt matters.
 She has advised a wide range of non-profit organizations in various sectors, as well as for-profit businesses and individuals with their interactions with nonprofits and with achieving their charitable objectives.

-Tamar has been individually recognized by Legal 500 as both a Recommended Lawyer – Tax: Not-for-profit and a “Next Generation Lawyer” (2019).
+Tamar has been individually recognized by Legal 500 as both a Recommended Lawyer – Tax: Not-for-profit and a “Next Generation Lawyer” (2019-2022), as well as a “Best Lawyer in America,” by Best Lawyers, 2023.

 - Supporting numerous charitable and for-profit employers in providing relief relating to the COVID-19 pandemic to employees, their families and the public.